robert-lindsey/WCRP/README.md

 #### Running cross validation simulations on heldout students

-The executable cross_validation runs K-fold cross validation on your dataset.
-It requires a space-delimited text file ("foldfile") with one row per cross validation simulation you want to run.
-There should be one column per student in your dataset.
-Each entry indicates the fold number of the student in that replication.
-For example,

-    0 0 1 1 2 2
-    0 1 2 0 1 2

-denotes that in the first replication, students 0 and 1 are in fold 0, students 2 and 3 are in fold 1, and students 4 and 5 are in fold 2.
-The second replication has students 0 and 3 in fold 0, students 1 and 4 in fold 1, and students 2 and 5 in fold 3.

 The command

     ./bin/cross_validation --datafile dataset.txt --savefile predictions.txt  --foldfile folds.txt

-will produce the text file predictions.txt containing the expected posterior probability of recall for each of the trials of the students in the heldout set.
+will produce the text file predictions.txt containing the expected posterior probability of recall for each of the trials of the students in a heldout set of students.
 There will be one line per replication-fold-student-trial.